How To Sue Equifax in Small Claims Court

 - credit score changes after the breach

-- documentation showing lost funds from identity theft.
+- documentation showing lost funds from identity theft

-Sue Equifax for data breach
+Sue Equifax over their data breach

 Equifax class-action lawsuit

-If you want a cash settlement from Equifax, the best option for you is to sue Equifax in small claims court.
+If you want a quick cash settlement from Equifax, the best option for you is to sue Equifax in a small claims court.
 Some successful small cases against Equifax have won thousands of dollars in settlements.

 What else can DoNotPay do?